 It became a popular paen, getting released as a regional single and denounced in The Somerville Times as “exploiting our city as surely as Exxon exploits its customers.”
 (Click

 Years later it was the official song for Somerville’s Holiday Lights bus tour and recently got a shout-out from John Hodgman on his podcast.

 In another bit, I reviewed records, including the legendary Bob Dylan “Bathroom Tapes”, recorded by Dylan’s next-door neighbor in Greenwich Village and featuring songs not usually associated with him, such as “O Sole Mio”, a medley from the musical “Oklahoma!”, and a biting rendition of the “Theme from ‘Mister Ed'”…

 I became friendly with disc jockeys at WCAS, 740 khz in Cambridge, Mass. (which only broadcast during the day) and they asked to use my Dylan impression for their signoff song; here’s an excerpt from “Just Like A Radio”…

-In the early 70′s, I got one of the first telephone answering machines and, to have fun and promote my performing career, recorded some 30-second greetings using my TEAC reel-to-reel tape recorder, which had primitive overdub capacity.
+In the early 70’s, I got one of the first telephone answering machines and, for fun and to promote my performing, recorded some 30-second greetings using my TEAC reel-to-reel tape recorder, which had primitive overdub capacity.

 After the first message had been playing for a few days I started getting calls from people who’d giggle then hang up.
-That continued through the next couple ditties; then the hangups increased, then they came accompanied by party sounds, then they started coming late at night (when they could get the machine and not me), then they started coming by the hundreds… and my Answering Machine Period was over.
+That continued through the next couple ditties; then the hangups increased, then they came accompanied by party sounds, then they started coming late at night (when callers assumed they’d get the machine and not me), then they started coming by the hundreds… and my Answering Machine Period was over.